Becky Hart | Jun 7, 2023

 Stay in an overwater bungalow on one of the approximately 105 private island resorts while you sample the wealth of seafood.

-If you’re traveling abroad, Seven Corners Travel Medical Insurance for trips excluding the USA is a great option for protecting your health.
+If you’re traveling abroad, Seven Corners Travel Medical Insurance is a great option for protecting your health.
 When your domestic health insurance doesn’t cover you overseas, travel medical coverage can help you with the cost of emergency care if you get sick or hurt while traveling.